seth586/guides/FreeNAS/matrix-synapse/README.md

 Your server will be able to federate with other matrix servers.

 Public signups will be disabled, however you will have a token generator to give permissioned signups to friends.

+You will have a stun/turn server running, to help 1-on-1 WebRTC voice and video calls connections find each other (stun) or act as a relay to punch through various NAT & network topologies (turn).

+You will have a jitsi server running to serve group voice and video calls.

 We will also allow clients to connect over tor, allowing them to stay anonymous.
 Unfortunately, the matrix-synapse  server can not federate with other servers over tor, but it is on the development roadmap.